AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 By default, no restriction types are hidden.

+#### `:log_records`

+This setting will log the full content of ArchivesSpace records when set to true.
+This can be useful for debugging mappings and plugin issues, but should not normally be enabled.

 #### `:requestable_archival_record_levels`

 This setting allows sites to restrict the types of Resources and Archival